sirber/mastermind/README.md

 # Mastermind Game

 The goal here is to explore coding with AI.
+[A friend](https://github.com/yvoyer/mastermind) will be doing the same, but with different technologies.

 ## Requirements